Giourkas Seitaridis: FIFA Confederations Cup 2005

 As a result of the win at Euro 2004, Greece qualified to the 2005 FIFA Confederations Cup in Germany as European champions.
 Giourkas Seitaridis was a member of the 23-man squad.

 UEFA Euro 2008 & 2010 FIFA World Cup

 He scored his debut international goal on 2 June 2007 against Hungary in a Euro 2008 qualifying match, helping the Greece national team to qualify to the UEFA Euro 2008 championship.
 He played twice in the disappointing Euro 2008 campaign for Greece, having been injured during the second game against Russia.

 Despite concerns about his fitness, Greece national manager Otto Rehhagel called Seitaridis in his 23-man squad for the 2010 FIFA World Cup.
 He only played for 90 minutes in the first game of the group stage against South Korea, losing 2–0.
-After this game, Seitaridis played two consecutive European and a World Cup with Greece national football team.
+After this game, Seitaridis played two consecutive European and a World Cup with the Greece national team.